kristiansyrjanen/billystat/README.md

 <a href="https://i.imgur.com/bH5y8uc.png"><img src="https://i.imgur.com/bH5y8uc.png" title="results.txt" /></a>

 The statistics are a bit skewed at the moment because of the lack of black ball recognition, therefore showing up as a missed shot.
 We're trying to fix it.

+## GoPro as the camera

+GoPro was the only camera with a field of view broad enough to capture the entire snookertable from the height available to us.
+Our first thoughts were to use it as a "Webcam" as easily as just pointing it like any other webcam-source, with a 0(default webcam source) or a 1.

+	cv2.VideoCapture(0) #or 1

+Little did we know, this doesn't work.
+We either needed a videocapture-card along with a USB-C to HDMI-cable to get it to work and we didn't have the resources for it.
+Second option for it to work was trying to use it over Wi-Fi wtih [KondradIT's GoProStream tool](https://github.com/KonradIT/GoProStream), which ended up to be too hard to do with our time schedule as we realized this an hour before we went and filmed our validation-game for the project.

+We ended up using the GoPro to film a game played by a finnish Semi-Pro Snooker player and analyzing/running it though BillySTAT later.

+## Summary

+Summary of our project and thoughts about the course.

+### YoloV3

+YoloV3 would probably work great if we had the time and processing power to create reliable weights that would recognize all balls.
+Simply put, OpenCV was a better option for us due to the time constraints and our resources.
+It could quite reliably notice our snooker ballsa and it had great versatility to bend to our needs.

+### OpenCV3

+OpenCV3 is a great library and you can create very unique things with it.
+Even though we had no prior Python or Tkinter knowledge, we managed to create BillySTAT, generate statistics with it and had a simple GUI for it.

+### BillySTAT

+### Thoughts